University of the Punjab, Gujranwala

 University of the Punjab, Gujranwala Campus (also referred to as Punjab University Gujranwala campus or PUGC) is a satellite campus of University of the Punjab, Lahore which is located in Gujranwala, Punjab, Pakistan.
-It is the third-oldest campus amongst the five University of the Punjab campuses.
+It is the third-oldest of the five campuses of the University of the Punjab.
 The university campus occupies 81 kanals (approx. 10.03 acres) located near the Ali Pur Chowk, Rawalpindi bypass, Gujranwala.
 The campus offers undergraduate, graduate and post-graduate programs in six main departments.